MiniGod/grunt-nw-gyp/README.md

 #### Build an ARM build

-This would be equivalent to `node-gyp build --arch=arm`.
+This would be equivalent to `nw-gyp build --arch=arm`.

 ```shell
 $ grunt gyp:arm